Congo’s latest Ebola outbreak taking place in a war zone

 While Congo’s previous Ebola outbreak, declared over barely a week before the current one began, set off alarm by spreading to a city of more than 1 million on the other side of the country, the current outbreak comes with the threat of armed attack.

 The rebels sent the local population fleeing, Kibwana said.
-Beni residents already had been shaken by the discovery on Tuesday of 14 bodies of civilians who had been seized by suspected ADF rebels.
+Beni residents already had been shaken by the discovery last week of 14 bodies of civilians who had been seized by suspected ADF rebels.

 “The active conflict in the area is a barrier to control Ebola,” Tedros said in a Twitter post Saturday night.
 “I call on all warring parties to provide secure access to all responders serving affected populations & saving lives.”